PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 ***
 ## DNS Records

-Set up 2 simple A records.
-With ‘matrix.example.org’ and ‘chat.example.org‘ pointed to your servers IP.
+Set up a simple A record.
+With ‘example.org’ pointed to your servers IP.
 Additionally you might setup a DNS SRV record, though it's only necessary, when you changed your federation port to listen on another port the the default port 8448.

 Example DNS SRV record: